 Inclusive participant sampling considerations are key to the success of all deliberative methods.
-Key selection criteria are diversity in terms of age, gender, ethnicity and racialized groups, educational and occupational background, as well as in terms of stance on OAE research (pro, con, ambivalent).
+Key selection criteria are diversity in terms of age, gender, ethnicity and race, educational and occupational background, as well as in terms of stance on OAE research (pro, con, ambivalent).
 The inclusion of dissenting or opposing voices is expressly necessary to enable inclusive deliberative engagement.
 It is also necessary to make engagement events and processes accessible to groups that otherwise might be excluded.
-Some ways of doing this include selecting venues that are easily accessed by public transport; publicizing planned activities in advance and across multiple outlets; offering engagement events at multiple, asynchronous, convenient times; and offering events in languages other than the lingua franca, where relevant; offering to provide free childcare for event participants; considering compensating participants for their time; and including virtual engagement options (Ross et al., 2022; NTEL, 2017).
+Some ways of doing this include; selecting venues that are easily accessed by public transport; publicizing planned activities in advance and across multiple outlets; offering engagement events at multiple, asynchronous, convenient times; and offering events in languages other than the lingua franca, where relevant; offering to provide free childcare for event participants; considering compensating participants for their time; and including virtual engagement options (NREL 2022, NTEL 2017).

-3.4.1 Engagement approach 1: world café and mini-public approaches (early stage and possibly throughout)
+3.5.13.2.2 Engagement Approach 1: World Café and Mini-Public Approaches (early stage and possibly throughout):

-The world café method is a participatory process that aims to facilitate meaningful and inclusive discussions among large groups of people (Brown, 2005; Pidgeon et al., 2009; see Pidgeon, 2021, for a CDR example).
-It is commonly used to explore complex issues, generate new ideas, and foster collective wisdom.
-The purposes of a world café are to promote collaborative dialogue, tap into collective intelligence, foster innovation and creativity, and encourage action planning (Löhr et al., 2020).
+The World Café method is a participatory process that aims to facilitate meaningful and inclusive discussions among large groups of people (Brown 2010; Pidgeon et al. 2009; see Pidgeon 2021 for a CDR example).
+It is commonly used to explore complex issues, generate new ideas and foster collective wisdom.
+The purposes of a World Café are to promote collaborative dialogue, tap into collective intelligence, foster innovation and creativity, and encourage action planning (Löhr, Weinhardt, and Sieber 2020).
 More generally, the method provides a platform for open and inclusive conversations where diverse perspectives on an issue can be shared and explored.
-The key strengths of the world café are its inclusivity, creativity, scalability, and flexibility.
+The key strengths of the World Café are its inclusivity, creativity, scalability, and flexibility.
 It is designed to include diverse perspectives, leading to a sense of issue ownership from participants, and provides interactive space for scoping a broad range of perspectives about an issue.
-Its success also lies in its usefulness across academic and practitioner need for rapid but also systematic insight (Schiele et al., 2022).
+It's success also lies in its usefulness across academic and practitioner need for rapid but also systematic insight (Schiele et al. 2022)

-The structure of a world café typically involves participants being seated at small tables with designated hosts to facilitate the conversation.
+The structure of a World Café typically involves participants being seated at small tables with designated hosts to facilitate the conversation.
 The process begins with a brief introduction and a "big" question or theme, which attendees are asked to discuss.
 Each table can focus on a specific sub-question or topic related to the theme.
-Participants engage in several rounds of conversation, with each round lasting 20-30 min, while hosts stay at their tables to ensure continuity.
-Materials such as paper tablecloths, large poster templates, sticky notes, and markers are provided to help the participants at each table creatively document conversations.
+Participants engage in several rounds of conversation, with each round lasting 20-30 minutes, while hosts stay at their tables to ensure continuity.
+Materials such as paper tablecloths, large poster templates, sticky notes and markers are provided to help the participants at each table creatively document conversations.
 After each round, participants move to different tables, cross-pollinating ideas and building on previous discussions, with key insights and ideas captured and documented.
-The conversation is often followed by a plenary session where participants collectively reflect on patterns, themes, and insights that emerged and identify potential actions and strategies based on the collective wisdom generated during the conversation.
-Brief surveys assessing views of one or more technologies can be included when multiple cafes (and minipublics) across a region are expected.
+The conversation is often followed by a plenary session where participants collectively reflect on patterns, themes, and insights that emerged, and identify potential actions and strategies based on the collective wisdom generated during the conversation.
+Brief surveys assessing views of one or more technologies can be included when multiple cafes (and mini-publics) across a region are expected.

 Sampling considerations in all designs emphasize diversity of participants.
-In early stages breadth of participants is key; in later-stage research the focus is likely locally affected communities and so more localized representation.
+In early stages breadth of participants is key, in later-stage research the focus is likely locally-affected communities and so more localized representation.
 It is assumed that different knowledge systems and reasonings will be in place and that the boundaries between these can be difficult to overcome, however collaborative.

-3.4.2 Engagement approach 2: participatory foresight workshops (early stage)
+3.5.22.3 Engagement Approach 2: Participatory foresight workshops (early stage):